 - Word Processing 5N1358– Learn to produce professional mailable document.
 Learn file management and a host of functions including clipart, headers, footers, watermarks, graphics, tabs etc.

-- Microsoft Outlook Workshop: This workshop demonstrates how to use the internet to compose, send, receive and store electronic mail to include attaching a file to an email and managing email folders.
+- Microsoft Outlook (online): This course demonstrates how to use the internet to compose, send, receive and store electronic mail to include attaching a file to an email and managing email folders.
 It also facilitates the learner to explore areas related to browser-based email systems including demonstrating the use of at least one current email software package for example: compose, send, receive, reply, forward, print, store electronic messages and open file attachments, attach a file to an email message and create and manage mailboxes and transfer messages to and from relevant mailboxes.
 Furthermore, learners develop an appreciation of email etiquette as regards: content, length, style and tone of composed messages and they set up a web-based email account.
 A record of achievement from Morrison’s Island Campus is issued on successful completion.

-- Digital Marketing: An introduction to the world of digital marketing.
+- Digital Marketing (online): An introduction to the world of digital marketing.
 This workshop is designed to enable participants to take their digital campaigns to another level.
 Learners will understand the difference between traditional and digital marketing, as well as understanding the digital environment.
 A record of achievement from Morrison’s Island Campus is issued on successful completion.

-- Data Protection: This Data Protection Workshop gives learners an overview of GDPR.
+- Data Protection (online): This Data Protection course gives learners an overview of GDPR.
 The workshop examines what GDPR stands for and gives an understanding of the current data protection rules and obligations.
 The learners also receive information on the types of data, the terminology associated with GDPR, the penalties with breaches, storage of data and general do’s and don’ts regarding data.
 A record of achievement from Morrison’s Island Campus is issued on successful completion.